matic-insurance/consul_application_settings/README.md

 Gem reads any particular setting from consul and if it is missing tries to find value in YAML defaults file

 **NOTE** Consul is requested every time you query the settings.
-Defaults YAML file loaded in memory and not changing.
+Defaults YAML file is loaded in memory and is not changing.

 ## Installation